RyanHangZhou/tensorflow-DUP-Net/README.md

 Installation
 --
 Install TensorFlow.
-You may also need to install h5py.
 The code has been tested with Python 3.6, TensorFlow 1.12.0, CUDA 9.0 and cuDNN 7 on Ubuntu 16.04.

 Usage
 --